Netcracker/KubeMarine/documentation/Maintenance.md

 11. Check that everything works properly and remove the old ippool if necessary.

-## Kubelet server certificate approval
+## Kubelet Server Certificate Approval

-The `kubelet` server certificate is self-signed by default, usually it's stored in `/var/lib/kubelet/pki/kubelet.crt` file.
-To avoid using self-signed `kubelet` server certificate one should change `cluster.yaml` in the following way:
+The `kubelet` server certificate is self-signed by default, and is usually stored in the `/var/lib/kubelet/pki/kubelet.crt` file.
+To avoid using the self-signed `kubelet` server certificate, alter the `cluster.yaml` file in the following way:

 ```yaml
 ...